 They have a reputation for growing in low-light conditions far away from windows and under fluorescent lighting in the office.

-I once had a Pothos plant in a hallway that got very little light and certainly no bright light.
+I once had a Pothos plant in a hallway in a hanging basket that got very little light and certainly no bright light.

 The plant growth almost came to a halt and my Pothos was probably growing a new leaf every 6 months.

 This is probably not what most plant owners aim for.